 Parents still have the biggest impact on their children's decision whether to smoke.
 The best way to prevent a youngster from taking up smoking is to have parents who don't smoke.
 Children from smoking households are more likely to begin smoking than children from nonsmoking households.

-Studies have shown that youth are particularly susceptible to tobacco marketing campaigns.
+- Studies have shown that youth are particularly susceptible to tobacco marketing campaigns.

 - In the past, cigarette use by actors in popular films was a means to portray smoking as sophisticated and glamorous.

-Although denied by tobacco companies, the use of cartoon animals and the like in advertising campaigns appeals to youngsters.
+- Although denied by tobacco companies, the use of cartoon animals and the like in advertising campaigns appeals to youngsters.

-Counter-advertising by various antismoking advocacy groups may provide some balance, but their advertising budgets pale beside those of tobacco companies.
+- Counter-advertising by various antismoking advocacy groups may provide some balance, but their advertising budgets pale beside those of tobacco companies.

-Schools generally provide education on the use of tobacco, alcohol, and other substances, but their impact is unclear.
+- Schools generally provide education on the use of tobacco, alcohol, and other substances, but their impact is unclear.

-Increasing the taxes on cigarettes, and hence their price, has been shown to reduce tobacco consumption, especially among adolescents.
+- Increasing the taxes on cigarettes, and hence their price, has been shown to reduce tobacco consumption, especially among adolescents.